-A to Z of LGBTQ Terminology (I-Z)
+A to Z of LGBTQIA+ Terminology (I-Z)

 A term used to describe a person who may have the biological attributes of both sexes or whose biological attributes do not fit with societal assumptions about what constitutes male or female.